yangdanny97/flake8-bugbear/README.rst

 See `the exception chaining tutorial <https://docs.python.org/3/tutorial/errors.html#exception-chaining>`_ for details.

+**B905**: `zip()` without an explicit `strict=` parameter.
+Added with python3.10, so don't enable this flag for code that should work on previous versions. https://peps.python.org/pep-0618/

 **B950**: Line too long.
 This is a pragmatic equivalent of ``pycodestyle``'s ``E501``: it considers "max-line-length" but only triggers when the value has been exceeded by **more than 10%**.
 You will no